bjt-user/Linux/emacs.md

 You can use `*` for headers.\
 Then go into insert mode and hit <kbd>tab</kbd> to fold in and out the contents under that heading.

-Moving list items with `M-arrowkeys` doesn't work.
+Moving list items with `M-arrowkeys` doesn't work.\
+Even when evil mode is disabled it still doesn't work.

 https://github.com/GuiltyDolphin/org-evil